pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/encapsulate-collection.md

 Select name of "setCourses"

-#|en| Now look at the uses of the <code>setCourses</code> setter.
+#|en| Now look at the uses of the `setCourses` setter.
 If there are many clients and the setter is used intensively, replace the method body so that it uses add/remove operations.

 Select "kent.setCourses(s)"